dmanexe/latelist/README.md

 	npm build
 	npm install

+Add the data from `latelist.sql.zip` to your database for the three sample listings.

 # Notes
 Make sure you update `app.js` with your local MySQL settings.
 The settings in the repo for `MySQL` are default settings for XAMPP/MAMP/WAMP, etc.